videojs/spellbook/docs/sb-build-lang.md

 ## DESCRIPTION

-  Run one following sub commands for docs builds
+  Run one following sub commands for lang builds
     * copy - see sb-build-lang-copy(1)
     * all - see sb-build-lang-all(1)